 2. Magic numbers for int values such as “

 42540” which are passed as flag values.
 This made me think their code is obfuscated, but most likely, this isn’t the case.

 3. “If-Else” statements are too long and there are really long methods (i.e. 300 lines of code in one method).
+Moreover, you can’t find the documentation for the methods and can’t support such code anyhow.
+If you decide to change or add a new feature, you might spend up to a month doing that.
 This made me curious what sort of a Telegram developer wrote this.